Serpyne/SoccerRobot/README.md

-Most of the comments are in the files as functions descriptions or comments.
-Give a look through if you're interested, but it's mostly garbage code ahaha.

 # Index
 ROBIN.py is what runs on the robot, which controls sending sensor values. server.py is what you run on your laptop, so the robot can connect to it, and it get the sensor values and put it into a nice GUI :)

-# Note: this is not the final version, more like a first design to see if you can actually control the robot externally.
-It's very likely we can make a real-time controller but I'm not sure if that's allowed?
-Like does it have to be fully automated to be valid?

 instructions:
 1. connect the ev3 brick via bluetooth